 Damages Recoverable in a Hip Implant Failure Lawsuit

 Most implants are manufactured using a combination of metal, ceramic, and polyethylene components, which are used to replace deteriorating hip joints.
 These implants, depending on the combination, may be referred to as metal-on-metal, metal-on-ceramic, and metal-on-polyethylene; however, each combination has the potential to create unique medical concerns.

 In cases of metal implants, patients may experience metal poisoning due to particles entering the bloodstream as a result of metal-on-metal component abrasion.
 Additionally, patients may also suffer from allergic reactions, which can lead to unintended side effects: hives, eczema, itching, inflammation, and memory loss.

 An experienced personal injury lawyer can help you gather your medical records and quantity your damages, so you can obtain financial relief for pain and suffering, medical expenses incurred by treatment and rehabilitation, lost wages and income, periods of disability, and even wrongful death.

 If you or your loved one receive a hip implant that caused significant complications, or if your surgery required additional surgeries or examinations, you may be entitled to financial compensation for your economic and non-economic losses.

-Your attorney can help you bring a legal cause of action against the implant’s manufacturer within Florida’s four-year statute of limitations.
+Your attorney can help you bring a legal cause of action against the implant’s manufacturer within Florida’s two-year statute of limitations.
 Furthermore, your legal representation can help identify the extent of your injuries, as well as the appropriate defendants.

 Examples of Hip Replacement Complications